How Inflation Impacts Car Insurance Costs and What Drivers Can Do

 Insurance companies are shifting strategies to manage rising claim expenses instead of relying only on rate increases.
 Jeremy Jawish, CEO of Shift Technology, noted that insurers are focusing on operational efficiency and loss control as pricing alone cannot absorb long-term inflation.

-Usage-based insurance is also gaining attention.
-Jae E. Lee explained that tracking driving behavior allows insurers to align premiums more closely with actual road habits instead of broad risk categories.
+Usage-based insurance is also becoming more common.
+Jae E. Lee explained that tracking real driving behavior allows insurers to price policies more accurately than traditional risk groupings.

 Practical Ways to Manage Insurance Costs